andrewginns/differential/README.md

 ### Ingestion Pipeline

-1. **URL Reception**: URLs are received through the WhatsApp webhook.
+1. **URL Reception**: URLs are received through the WhatsApp webhook with robust error handling.
 2. **Content Type Detection**: System automatically detects if the URL is a webpage, PDF, or YouTube video.
+3. **Content Processing**: Content is processed using a polymorphic architecture:
-3. **Content Fetching**: Content is fetched from the source using specialised fetchers for each content type.
+   - **Fetching**: Content is fetched from the source using the appropriate processor
-4. **Content Parsing**: Raw content is parsed and converted to a structured format.
+   - **Parsing**: Raw content is parsed into a structured format
-5. **Content Standardisation**: All content is standardised to a uniform format for storage.
+   - **Standardisation**: All content is standardised to a uniform format
-6. **Storage**: Processed content is stored with relevant metadata for later use.
+4. **Storage**: Processed content is stored with relevant metadata for later use.

+For more details on the ingestion architecture, see the [Ingestion Documentation](src/newsletter_generator/ingestion/README.md).
+For more details on the WhatsApp integration, see the [WhatsApp Documentation](src/newsletter_generator/whatsapp/README.md).

 ### Newsletter Generation